China accuses Qualcomm of overcharging, abusing dominance

 Executives from the Delaware-based company met with NDRC officials on January 3 to discuss ways to resolve the investigation, according to a stock exchange filing.

-InterDigital also apologised for "misunderstanding Chinese laws" in a December statement, in which the company said its executives feared arrest if they were to travel to Beijing.
+InterDigital also apologized for "misunderstanding Chinese laws" in a December statement, in which the company said its executives feared arrest if they were to travel to Beijing.

 The NDRC, which is ramping its use of price-gouging and anti-monopoly oversight, has launched a number of investigations into Chinese and foreign companies over the past year.

-In August, the regulator fined six infant formula manufacturers, including Mead Johnson Nutrition Co (MJN.N), Danone (DANO.PA) and Fonterra (FSF.NZ), a record $110 million after a probe into price fixing and anti-competitive practices.
+In August, the regulator fined six infant formula manufacturers, including Mead Johnson Nutrition Co, Danone and Fonterra, a record $110 million after a probe into price fixing and anti-competitive practices.

 (Editing by Stephen Coates)